-In most sectors, organizations have a real opportunity to define a different future through digital transformation, and stakeholder trust is an indispensable ingredient.
+In every sector, organizations have a real opportunity to define a different future through digital transformation, and stakeholder trust is an indispensable ingredient.
 At KPMG, we understand how you feel about the opportunities and challenges because we've met them in our own transformation.
-We know firsthand the importance of creating and retaining stakeholder trust.
+We know first-hand the importance of creating and retaining stakeholder trust.
 Our business depends on it.

 Meeting you wherever you are on the journey, we combine deep business, industry, and technical knowledge to bake risk and regulatory discipline into your digital transformation.
-So whether you're optimizing a single function or connecting the entire enterprise, you can inspire stakeholder trust.
-As a leading business enabler, trust is your ticket to responsible growth, bold innovation, confident decision-making, and sustainable advances in performance.
-Permeating all aspects of the agenda, the IA function should know, and fully understand, the requirements of its top stakeholders - and invest the time needed to foster a relationship of trust attuned to their needs.
+So whether you're optimizing a single function or connecting the entire enterprise, you can inspire stakeholder trust at every turn.
+As the ultimate business enabler, trust is your ticket to responsible growth, bold innovation, confident decision-making, and sustainable advances in performance.

+Permeating all aspects of the agenda, the IA function must know, and fully understand, the requirements of its top stakeholders and invest the time needed to foster a relationship of trust attuned to their needs.

-Internal stakeholders are IA's top priority, particularly the board/audit committee and select executives and leaders.
+Internal stakeholders are IA's top priority, particularly the board/audit committee and select executives and front-office leaders.

-IA should support these internal stakeholders and associates with functions to help the organization better meet its obligations to external stakeholders.
+IA should support these internal stakeholders and associates with second-line functions to help the organization better meet its obligations to external stakeholders.

-The critical attributes of a relationship of trust are ability, humanity, and integrity.
-Trusted relationships can be built through demonstrating IA's relevance to each stakeholder and the organization as a whole.
+The critical attributes of a relationship of trust are ability, humanity, and integrity; trusted relationships will be built through demonstrating IA's relevance to each stakeholder and the organization as a whole.

-Through developing relationships built on trust, IA can be influential in executive conversations as a strategic risk adviser or problem solver.
+Through developing relationships built on trust, IA will be influential in executive conversations as a strategic risk adviser or problem solver.

-Effective IA functions should routinely probe its internal stakeholders on arising initiatives and changes in business processes and offer relevant insights to further their risk discussions.
+Effective IA functions will routinely probe its internal stakeholders on arising initiatives and changes in business processes and offer relevant insights to further their risk discussions.

-As IA becomes aware of - and integrates themselves into - these initiatives, they can serve as a trusted adviser, bringing the right insights to planning discussions and providing consultative support or real-time assurance.
+As IA becomes aware of-and integrates themselves into-these initiatives, they will serve as a trusted adviser, bringing the right insights to planning discussions and providing consultative support or real-time assurance.

-To effectively act as a strategic risk adviser, or problem solver, IA should commit the necessary resources to address ad hoc requests by the business.
+To effectively act as a strategic risk adviser or problem solver, IA must commit the necessary resources to address ad hoc requests by the business.